zhangwanlin0728/docs-v2/content/influxdb/cloud-iox/sql/_index.md

 When working with InfluxDB's implementation of SQL, `buckets` are databases, `measurments` are tables and `tags`, `fields` and `timestamps` are the euqivalent to columns.

-If we execute a `SHOW columns` command on a measurment, the results show all the column names in the measurement and information about each column, such as data type, table name, etc.
+If we execute a `SHOW columns` command on a measurment, the results show all the column names in the measurement and information about each column, such as column name, data type, etc.

 ```sql
 -- Basic syntax